Cassia Cinnamon: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The Nature of Cassia Cinnamon

 The most commonly consumed cinnamon worldwide is cassia cinnamon, as opposed to its related Ceylon cinnamon (Cinnamomum verum).
-The tree’s bark is dried, rolled into sticks, or powdered into a powder and used as an ingredient in food preparation all over the globe.
+The tree’s bark is dried, rolled into sticks, or powdered into a powder and used as an ingredient in food preparation all the globe.

-The characteristic taste of Cassia cinnamon is described as sweet and toasty, and it has a high concentration of cinnamaldehyde, which makes up around 95% of its essential oil.
+The characteristic taste of Cassia cinnamon is described as sweet and toasty, and it has a high of cinnamaldehyde, which makes up around 95% of its essential oil.
 The spice’s characteristic taste and scent are mostly due to the chemical cinnamonaldehyde, which also has some possible health advantages.
 Coumarin, a naturally occurring substance with its own potential health effects, is also a component of cassia cinnamon.

 Health Benefits of Cassia Cinnamon